BennyHarv3/shortgames/_games/bodyparts.md

 players freely; however, the other players cannot communicate back.

-Once a player's card is gone, that player can no longer use telepathy for the rest of the day in game time.
+Once a player's card is gone, that player can no longer use telepathy for the rest of the day (in game time).
 After an appropriate amount of rest, the player should be given a new card.

 ### Body Parts and Powers